-(4) (c) Maintenance of landscaping.
-The owner, or his agent, shall be responsible for the maintenance, repair and replacement of all landscaping materials, fences and barriers as may be required by the provisions of this section.
+Peninsula Area Long Range Transportation Plan, approved master plan, or any road plan adopted by the maintenance, repair and replacement of all landscaping materials, fences and barriers as may be required by the provisions of this section.
 All plant materials, including existing trees preserved to meet the requirements of this section, shall be tended and maintained in a healthy growing condition, replaced when necessary, and kept free of refuse and debris.
 Fences and walls shall be maintained in good repair.

-Replacement material shall conform to the original intent of the approved landscape plan and any replacement planting shall meet the minimum requirements of this section.
+(d)(e) Installation of required landscaping, performance guarantee.
+Where a landscape plan is replacement planting shall meet the minimum requirements of this section.